Raise Funds. Collect Food.

 1. Choose an item in your store to benefit Ozarks Food Harvest.
 For example, $1 from every apple spice muffin purchased will be donated to Ozarks Food Harvest.

 2. Accept donations at checkout.
 Suggesting and accepting donations of any amount at checkout can create a huge impact.
 Even rounding totals up to the nearest dollar can add up surprisingly quickly.
-Ozarks Food Harvest can provide 4 meals with $1, that’s 1 meal for every $0.25!
+For every dollar donated, Ozarks Food Harvest can provide 3 meals!

 3. Offer incentives to your customers if they donate.
 Coupons for their next visit or a free item when they donate will encourage customers to join you in the fight against hunger!